Safe, effective solutions customised for you

-One to one training, tailored to your specific needs, is now available in the park of your choice.
+One to one training and behavioural consultations, tailored to your specific needs, are available in your back garden or in the park of your choice.

 Book a behavioural consultation to get your life back on track to book a single training session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.

-We are all living through unprecedented times and dealing, not only with a new situation, but a new disease.
+We are all living through difficult times and dealing, not only with a changing situation, but a new disease.
 Information is being updated constantly, so it is important to keep up to date with government advice and advice from professional bodies regarding companion animals.

 What We Know So Far

 The current spread of COVID-19 is a result of human to human transmission.
 There is no evidence so far that companion animals have spread the disease.

-There have been isolated cases of one cat and two dogs testing positive for SARS-COV-2, which appear to have been the result of close contact with infected owners.
+There have been isolated cases of two cats and two dogs testing positive for SARS-COV-2, which appear to have been the result of close contact with infected owners.

-A new study from the Academy of Sciences in China found that, when various animals were infected with a high level of the SARS-COV-2 virus, dogs did not transmit the disease or show signs of illness, but cats and ferrets did.
+A study from the Academy of Sciences in China found that, when various animals were infected with a high level of the SARS-COV-2 virus, dogs did not transmit the disease or show signs of illness, but cats and ferrets did.
 Mink have also tested positive.